 About Stephanie Anderson

 Cumberland County District Attorney Stephanie Anderson has been elected 7 consecutive times by the people of Prosecutorial District Number 2.
 She first took office in January, 1991.
-In 2001 her office prosecuted over 27,000 cases.
-Were her office in the private sector, it would be considered the 13th largest law firm in the State of Maine.
+In 2017 her office prosecuted over 10,000 cases.
+Were her office in the private sector, it would be considered the one of the largest law firm in the State of Maine.
 So far she has accomplished many “firsts” and “onlys” for the county and the state:

 - She was the first female District Attorney for Cumberland County

 - She established Maine’s first Drug Treatment Court named Project Exodus.

 - She established Maine’s first Domestic Violence Prosecution Unit